govindjeevan/parallel-project/index.md

 **Schedule**

+Each task will be worked on concurrently by both partners.

 *April 17*  - Implement sequential neural network to classify images in the MNIST dataset.

 *April 27*  - Parallelize matrix multiplications required to train the neural network with CUDA